Misc scribbles

 [^3] Examples of programs that do alignment include bwa, bowtie, and minimap2 (there are many others).
 These programs all can produce SAM outputs

-#What is in a SAM file
+#What is a SAM "record"?

-A SAM file contains a header (BAM and CRAM files also have the SAM header) and a series of records.
 A record is a single line in a SAM file, and it generally corresponds to a single read, but as we will see, a split alignment may produce multiple records that refer to the same source read.

 #What are tags in a SAM file